Innovation driven by safety

 Overview

-Typically, a PAS is composed of an elastomeric polymer matrix that is embedded with micro- and nano-sized conducting particles.
+Typically, a PA sensor is composed of an elastomeric polymer matrix that is embedded with micro- and nano-sized conducting particles.
 The resulting composite material is deposited between two electrodes on a printed circuit board (PCB) and has a characteristic baseline resistance.
-The PAS operates via absorption and subsequent matrix expansion (swelling) resulting from contact with target hydrocarbons.
-Upon swelling, the interparticle distance of the embedded conducting micro- and nanoparticles increases, resulting in a PAS baseline resistance change.
-If the detected resistance change is greater than an applied threshold, it can be used by an external system to trigger an alarm.
+The PA sensor operates via absorption and subsequent matrix expansion (swelling) resulting from contact with target hydrocarbons.
+Upon swelling, the interparticle distance of the embedded conducting micro- and nanoparticles increases, resulting in a PA sensor baseline resistance change.
+If the detected resistance change is greater than an applied threshold, it can be used by an external system to trigger an alert.

 Historical Challenges

-Commercially available PAS technologies have not changed considerably since they were first developed in the mid-1950s.
+Commercially available PA sensor technologies have not changed considerably since they were first developed in the mid-1950s.
 Two main factors contributed to the developmental stagnation:

 1. material degradation from thermal and hydrolytic weathering, and